Professional Liability Insurance Cost Analysis

 Professional Liability Insurance: Industry Drives Pricing

 The other big factor that impacts the cost of Professional Liability Insurance is a business's industry.
-So we can show you apples to apples, we've laid out how much a policy with $1M / $1M limits costs for a variety of professions.
+In order to show you an apples-to-apples comparison, we've laid out how much a policy with $1M / $1M limits costs for a variety of industries in the chart below.

 Notice how architects and engineers pay a lot more for their insurance than business consultants.
 That's because if an architect or engineer makes a mistake, a building might collapse and people might die.
 If a marketing consultant messes up, it's likely that losses won't extend beyond lost revenue for their client.
 When the potential cost of a professional mistake is higher, the cost of Professional Liability Insurance is higher, too.